Allyndreth Stead, MAcOM, L.Ac.

 I come from a family of nurses, starting with my grandmother who ran away from home at 16 to study nursing at San Francisco General Hospital in 1903.
 This started a family tradition in health care and both my aunt & mother become nurses in the 1930’s.

-My own path started with an 18 year career as a Respiratory Therapist, caring for pre-term infants and children with chronic and severe respiratory and cardiac diseases.
+My own path started with an 18-year career as a Respiratory Therapist, caring for pre-term infants and children with chronic and severe respiratory and cardiac diseases.
 After 18 years working at UCSF Medical Center, I could see how fragmented our health care system had become, how expensive, and how we as a society focus on illness rather than health.
 One day, looking at the 24 week, premature infant I was caring for, I realized that I wanted to be a part of solving the problem, rather than simply bemoaning it.
 I wanted to provide affordable health care for those who are struggling with an illness, and preventative care to those interested in living a healthy life.

-Shortly afterwards, my 5 year old son Griffin was admitted to Children’s Oakland Hospital in status asthmaticus.
+Shortly afterward, my 5-year-old son Griffin was admitted to Children’s Oakland Hospital in status asthmaticus.
 He was in the intensive care for two weeks before his asthma attack released.
 As luck would have it, my meditation teacher was also a Korean herbalist and recommended an East Asian Herbal formula to help him recover.
 Knowing how long it takes for children to recover from such a severe asthma attack, I had him try the herbs, and was totally surprised when he recovered 3 times as fast as was normal!
 I was dumbfounded.
 How could I, as a Respiratory Therapist working in one of the top hospitals in the country, not know about this?
 Why were we not using this for EVERY patient?

 Strange to say, I had also been using acupuncture for strains, sprains, and other injuries acquired by my folk dance hobby and had found it healed a sprained ankle like a miracle.
 Yet, living in the compartmentalized way many of us do, I never thought to try acupuncture or herbs for any other ailment.
 Why do we do this?
 Anyway, from that point on, whenever Griffin or I had a cold, flu, or other problem, our first stop was the acupuncturist/herbalist.